jbfaden/python_dataset_adapters/README.md

 variable CDF_LIB should be set to the directory which contains the file "libcdf.so" on Unix systems, Windows will be different.

+Also a number of packages are needed.
+Here they are:
 * pip install hapiclient
 * pip install spacepy
 * pip install sunpy